vrld/suit/docs/gettingstarted.rst

 -------------

 Sometimes you might feel the need to separate parts of the GUI.
-Maybe certain should always be drawn before or after other UI elements, or maybe you don't want the UI state to "leak" (e.g., from a stacked pause gamestate to the main gamestate).
+Maybe certain UI elements should always be drawn before or after other UI elements, or maybe you don't want the UI state to "leak" (e.g., from a stacked pause gamestate to the main gamestate).

 For this reason, SUIT allows you to create GUI instances::